wilsonify/hatshop/docs/content/docs/admins/deploy-dev.md

 ## Overview

-The dev deployment consists of three services:
+The dev deployment consists of four services:
+- **PostgreSQL** - Database server for product catalog, customers, and orders
-- **PHP Application** - The HatShop c02 application running on Apache
+- **PHP Application** - The HatShop application running on Apache
 - **Nginx** - Reverse proxy for path-based routing (`/dev`)
 - **Cloudflared** - Cloudflare Tunnel for secure public access